fhnaumann/NewChallenges/docs/punishments/mlgPunishment.md

 ## Configuration

 [!badge Height]
-:   Select the height the MLG starts.
+:   Select the height (in blocks) the MLG starts.
 Little height requires quick reaction time and big height requires good timing.

 [!badge Affected]
 :   Select who is affected by this punishment.